equinor/radix-platform/public-site/site/guides/resource-request/index.md

 ## Memory

-Next go back to the `Default dashboard` and select graph `Container memory usage`.
+Go back to the `Default dashboard` and select graph `Container memory usage`.

 ![container-memory](container-memory.png)

-Memory is a xxx resource.
-Meaning that if a container requires more memory to run than is available on node, it will be killed.
-Therefore the `resources.requests.memory` is set to the same as `resources.limits.memory`.
-The value should be set to above max memory in period of different load (not opening up for memory leakage)
+Memory is a non-compressible resource.
+Meaning that if a container requires more memory to run than is available, it will be killed.
+Therefore to guarantee that a container gets enough memory, `resources.requests.memory` is set to the same as `resources.limits.memory`.

-For `radix-api` max memory is around 300MB+, setup will therefore be set to:
+The value should be set to above max memory in period of different load (not opening up for memory leakage) For `radix-api` max memory is around 300MB+, setup will therefore be set to:
 ```
 resources.requests.memory: 400MB
 resources.limits.memory: 400MB
 ```
-Ensuring that `400MB` is always allocated to `radix-api`.
+Ensuring that `400MB` is always allocated to each replica of `radix-api`.

 # Autoscaling